veltzer/pyvardump/README.md

 chat with me at [![gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/veltzer/mark.veltzer)

-The reason for this module is that other dumping solutionis cannot easily be used everywhere.
+The reason for this module is that other dumping solutions cannot easily be used everywhere.

 These solutions usually get stuck on AttributeError or TypeError, fail to list